Kaushik-Ss/PSG-College-of-Technolgy-Navigation-Map/README.md

 ## Bugs
 - Wrong order of coordinates in image maps causes the highlight box to stutter
+- need to remove sidebar toggle and add login page, already done need to add it here

 # Getting Started with Create React App